Kimplul/bcgen/README.md

 to the operation at runtime.

 The body of the instruction is what gets executed.
-The register arguments are referenced via `R` + index for the general purpose registers and `F` + index for the floating point registers.
+The register arguments are referenced via `R` + slot index for the general purpose registers and `F` + slot index for the floating point registers.
 Immediate values are accessed via `IMM` for integer and `DIMM` for doubles, respectively.

 The index to use when specifying register arguments is the register slot index, so for exampl the format `_R_FR_` makes registers `R0`, `F2` and `R3` available to the body.
-It's *very* important to note that `R0` does not refer to the literal first register in the machine, rather it's the first register argument the user gives when compiling the instruction.
+It's *very* important to note that `R0` does not refer to the literal first register in the bytecode system, rather it's the first register argument the user gives when compiling the instruction.

 Each instruction can be compiled via the generated procedure `select_name()`.
 For the example `rules.py` above, to compile the instruction `addi` you would call `select_addi(0, 2, 500);`.
 The first and second arguments are the register indexes to use, and map to `R0` and `R1`.
 The immediate is always last, and in this case it's `500`.
 One way to look at the situation is that we're requesting that a bytecode instruction be compiled where register 2 plus `500` be placed into register 0.

 ## Jumps

 By default the following bytecode instruction is executed automatically.
 You can however specify explicit jumps, such as in branches, by `JUMP(target)`.
 The target can be patched in later or be specified as an immediate.
 For example:
 ```
 # rules.py
 ...